Internal Staff Purchasing Procedures

 Washington County Board of Education Policy DJF-R states that “Washington County Public Schools will not accept delivery of materials shipped without a purchase order”; therefore, a school should never receive merchandise without an associated purchase order.
 If a vendor attempts to deliver a product or service without a purchase order reference on the packing slip or delivery notice, and the school cannot quickly identify that the shipment is in response to a valid order, the school should refuse delivery.
 If the school signs for the order, the school has accepted the shipment and the vendor will expect payment.
 The school may also be subject to the vendor's rules about returns and restocking fees if it is decided later that they do not want or did not order the item(s).
 Therefore, checking for a purchase order number to ensure that the merchandise was ordered may avoid serious and costly future problems related to the shipment.

 In general, vendors and common carriers will not leave a package if the school refuses shipment (refuses to sign the delivery document).
 However, if no one is present at the school to officially accept or refuse delivery, drivers have sometimes just "dropped off” packages.
-If this happens, and the school did not order the merchandise, call the Purchasing Office (301-766-2842) immediately upon discovery.
+If this happens, and the school did not order the merchandise, call the Purchasing Department (301-766-2840) immediately upon discovery.
 Inaction at this point may be construed as acceptance of the order.

 Please note that when a requisition is created, allocated and released through the financial system workflow for approval, the requisition is then converted to a purchase order.
 The vendor will receive the purchase order by their preferred method and begin processing the order.
 Once you receive the order, the requisition originator must receive on the purchase order in the financial system.
 If your order is not received, please check the electronic index to determine if the requisition is awaiting approval.
-If the order is not pending in the system, call the Purchasing Office.
+If the order is not pending in the system, call the Purchasing Department.
 Please note you do not currently receive on credit card orders in the financial system (refer to Forms and Documents).

 Rule #2: Verify that the items on the packing list are in the box